Iotic-Labs/iotics-tutorials-py/production_ready_examples/iotics-connector-example-follower/README.md

 ## How to access the DB

-1. Identity the container id that is in use by postgres:
+1. Identify the container id that is in use by postgres:
 ```bash
 $ docker ps
 ```